denyncrawford/dropper/README.md

 **A simple WebSocket based event/data pusher that runs in your NodeJS/ExpressJS app.**

-Send and recive notifications, messages, updates and any data, in real-time with custom events and methods served on your own web, Dropper is Open Source, self-served and FREE forever!
+Send and recive notifications, messages, updates and any data, all in real-time with custom events and methods served on your own web, Dropper is Open Source, self-served and FREE forever!

-###### Someone said:
+###### The counterpart says:

 >"Easily build scalable realtime graphs, geotracking, multiplayer games, and more in your web and mobile apps with **our hosted pub/sub messaging API**."